 FAQ: HOW MUCH DOES IT COST TO DINE AT THE FRENCH LAUNDRY?

-At the time of this writing in 2018 it costs $325 per person to dine and there are two set menus, the Chef's Tasting (meat and seafood) and the Tasting of Vegetables.
+The French Laundry costs $325 per person to dine and there are two set menus, the Chef's Tasting (meat and seafood) and the Tasting of Vegetables.
 It's 9 courses, not including the opening "appetizers", aka Amuse Bouche.
 Wines by the glass are around $35 for whites and $45 for reds (more or less) and there is no set "wine pairing" option.
 Bottles are hundreds of dollars, perhaps best for when someone else is paying, and corkage fee $150 per bottle.
 Figure a glass of champagne to start, a white, a red, be ready to drop $300 per couple on wine as the starting point.

 While the menu is "set" you can upgrade certain courses which can add another $100 or more to each persons bill.
-In the end, set aside $1,000 for dinner for two and if it goes over a bit just go with it - it's only money!
+In the end, set aside $1,000 for dinner for two and if it goes over a bit just go with it - it's only money.

 FAQ: WHAT DOES "SERVICE INCLUDED" MEAN?